 - Comprehensive Topics in Special Education: Trends and Issues (EDSE 782)

 - Internship: Special Education in General Curriculum (EDSE 783)

 - Internship in Special Education (EDSE 790)

-> - Application of Research Methodology in Special Education (EDSE 842)
+- Application of Research Standards for Individuals with Disabilities (EDSE 842)

-> - Personnel Preparation Programs in Special Education (EDSE 845)
+- Personnel Preparation Programs in Special Education (EDSE 845)

 - Independent Study for the Doctor of Philosophy in Education (EDUC 897)

 - Doctoral Dissertation Research (EDUC 999)